Metro-Goldwyn-Mayer: 2010s

+2020s

 In May 2020, MGM made an investment, facilitated by its television group, in Audio Up podcast production studio, platform and network.
 Audio Up would also produce 5 podcasts per year for MGM and agreed to an exclusive first look for its works.
 Later that month, MGM agreed to a two-year film and television first-look development deal with Killer Films.

 In 2013 and 2015, Starz Entertainment signed exclusive film licensing agreements with MGM for 585 movies and 176 television series.
 In August 2019, Starz found an MGM-owned film, Bill & Ted's Excellent Adventure, covered by the agreement to be streaming on Amazon Prime Video, and had it pulled.
 Starz pressed them and MGM admitted in November that 244 films and television series were being shown on other platforms including Epix.
 MGM indicated that month that the license tracking system was fixed; Starz instead found an additional 100 MGM films on other platforms.
 With this seeming to diminish their channel's value to cable operators, Starz sued on May 4, 2020, to uncover all contract violations.

-Amazon subsidiary

 The corporate monogram print logo of MGM used from 2021 to 2024.
 It remains in use, however, for the studio's licensed physical media releases and as the logo of MGM+.

 In December 2020, MGM began to explore a potential sale of the studio, with the COVID-19 pandemic and the domination of streaming platforms due to the closure of movie theaters as contributing factors.
 The company hired Morgan Stanley and LionTree Advisors to handle the process on behalf of the studio.
 On May 17, 2021, online retail and technology company Amazon entered negotiations to acquire the studio.
 The negotiations were made directly with MGM board chairman Kevin Ulrich whose Anchorage Capital Group is a major shareholder.
 On May 26, 2021, it was officially announced that MGM would be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with the studio continuing to operate as a label under Amazon's existing content arm, complementing Amazon Studios and Amazon Prime Video.
 On March 15, 2022, Amazon secured an unconditional European Union (EU) antitrust approval for its proposed acquisition of MGM.